Blog

 The first thing you need for a website is a domain name, assuming you don’t already have one.
 A domain name is the address of your site on the web.
 The price of a domain varies a lot.
 Usually, it will cost you between $10 to $50.
 Plus, you have to renew your domain subscription every year.

 When buying the SSL certificate, you can choose from 3 different types.
 These are – Domain SSL for fast issuance, Organisational SSL for businesses, and Extended SSL.
-For the domain and organisation SSL, your website visitors will see the padlock and https protocol beside your URL.
+For the domain and organisation SSL, your website visitors will see the padlock and HTTPS protocol beside your URL.

 But if you want a green address bar with your company name, then you need to subscribe to the Extended Validation SSL.
 In addition, you need to renew the SSL certificate after your subscription expires.
 If all of these sounds complicated, ask your web design agency for help.

-Step 3: Choosing a web host
+Step 3: Choosing a Web Host

 Website hosting costs can be around $55 per month for standard websites and much more if you’re hosting large or complex sites or web applications.